 7. Place a circle cut plastic sheet on top of the working surface.
 On it you will mold the tortillas into their circular shape.
 The plastic sheets are flexible, smooth, and the dough peels easily off it.

 8. Collect a golf ball sized piece of dough and pat it down with your fingertips to form a flat thin disk from the center out.
-Use the other hand’s edge to keep an overall circular shape as you rotate the dough. (see video).
+Use the other hand’s edge to keep an overall circular shape as you rotate the dough. (see video below).

 9. Grill the dough until golden on each side.
 Turn over the tortilla with your hand.
 If the tortilla inflates, deflate it by patting it with your hand, or with another tortilla on top to prevent burning.
 The best texture the tortilla can have is a slightly crispy outside with a chewy inside.
 Comfort food is a hot tortilla.